spaque/reporting-cpp/README.md

 	$ make build BOOST_ROOT=C:/boost_1_63_0
 ```

-Artifacts can be found in the cmake.bld subdirectory.
+Artifacts can be found in the `cmake.bld` subdirectory.

 # Running tests
+On Linux/Mac:

+	$ make ctests

+On Windows:

-	$ make tests
+	$ make <debugctests|releasectests>

 # Running client & server
-On different terminals run:
+On different Linux/Mac terminals run:

 	$ make server

-and

 	$ make client

+or from Windows:

+	$ make <debugserver|releaseserver>
+	$ make <debugclient|releaseclient>

-Note the input file `sample.log` needed by the client will be copied to the output directory on a successful build.
+Note the input files `sample.log` and `config.json` needed by the applications will be copied to the output directory on a successful build.